Between Annexation and Appropriation or the Production of the Colonial Space

 Discussing various forms of spatial encounter and transformation, the panel aims to unpack how colonial spaces were constructed and altered, both physically and symbolically, focussing explicitly on practices of negotiation and on the “agency of materiality”.
 In doing so, the panel will contribute to a more differentiated understanding of how colonial societies worked within specific parameters of time, place, and environment, and of the power dynamics that – sometimes literally – shaped their course.

 The western part of the former British mandate of Tanganyika Territory was one of the most neglected regions by the colonial government.
-During the 1920s, this began to alter when the administration initiated development campaigns and evaluations of certain regions.
-One reason was the spread of African tryponosomiasis, more commonly known as human sleeping sickness.
+In the late 1920s, the administration began to discuss campaigns for development and evaluated certain regions.
+A driving force for this was the spread of African tryponosomiasis, commonly known as sleeping sickness.

-The paper presents a micro-study dedicated to one region within the former Western Province, namely Utongwe.
-Based primarily on archive material, it discusses a tour through Utongwe in the 1930s by following the group from the preparation of the tour, through the weeks they spent in Utongwe till their return.
-With a focus on three different aspects, “mobility”, “visibility”, and “communication”, and inspired strongly by Tim Ingold’s thoughts on environmental perception, of interest are questions about particular preconceptions, possible transformations and complementations in the course of encounters between the colonial officials, representatives, Utongwe authorties, and inhabitants.
-The paper contributes to a particular part and period of the regions’ history and shows its embeddedness in much broader (inter-)regional contexts.
-Besides, it demonstrates how environments or perceptions of environments intermingled and how processes of interaction and transformation were racialised.
+The paper presents a microstudy dedicated to one region within the former Western Province, namely Utongwe.
+Based on archive material, it discusses a tour through Utongwe in the 1930s by following the group from the preparation of the tour, through the weeks they spent in Utongwe till their return.
+With a focus on three aspects, “mobility”, “representation”, and “communication”, of interest are questions about preconception, transformation and complementation in the course of the encounters between British officials, representatives, Utongwe authorities, and inhabitants.
+Inspired by Tim Ingold’s thoughts on environmental perception the paper demonstrates how these processes were visualized in different ways and materialised through different objects.
+Utongwe is not only an example for the embeddedness of “neglected areas” in much broader (inter-)regional contexts.
+It also demonstrates how perceptions of environments intermingled and how processes of interaction and transformation were racialised.

-Nicole Wiederroth is research associate and lecturer for Extra-European History at the University of Duisburg-Essen, Germany.
+Nicole Wiederroth is research assistant and lecturer in Extra-European history at the history department at the University of Duisburg-Essen in Germany.

 In the 19th and 20th centuries, the introduction of kerosene, gas, and electric lights profoundly altered night-time habits and perceptions.
 The commercialization, domestication, and disciplining of nocturnal activities has been termed “colonization of the night” (Melbin 1987; Koslofsky 2011).
 For most parts of the world, this expression had a double meaning, however, as lighting technologies were also part of the colonization process.
 Yet, there is very little known about the history of lighting in non-Western regions of the world, particularly Africa.
 Building on recent research in urban colonial history that has challenged traditional views on the dualistic nature of colonial space and society, the paper explores the history of artificial light and the night in colonial Accra (Ghana) from the 1920s to the 1940s.
 Emphasizing the socio-cultural impact of technologies and tensions between “Tools of Empire” (Headrick 1981) and everyday experiences (Edgerton 2008; Arnold 2013), it investigates how the production and consumption of artificial light influenced nocturnal practices in the former Gold Coast colony.
 While the British used modern lighting to visualize power and accentuate social differences, it was also a coveted object of appropriation.
 And while most colonial cities did not turn into sparkling cities of light overnight, the introduction of new lighting technologies also influenced colonial nightlife, from night-work to nocturnal entertainments.
 In fact, both colonial light and darkness were ambivalent phenomena.
 Modern lighting was a contested commodity, both sought after and spurned, and decisions for (or against) illumination projects not only influenced by a variety of actors, motives, and factors, but also subject to a significant amount of “African agency”.